Important landmarks on Frankfurt Map

 How to Reach (Transport)

 Frankfurt’s location in the middle of Germany and Europe has played a significant role in its status as an important traffic hub.
 The city is Germany’s transportation center.

-By Tram – The U-Brahn is the best way to get around the city.
-It has 9 lines that operate within the city, and for suburb areas, the S-Brahn also has 9 lines.
+- By Tram – The U-Brahn is the best way to get around the city.
+It has 9 lines that operate within the city, and for suburban areas, the S-Brahn also has 9 lines.